prometheusresearch/baseline-codebase/doc/source/codebase/cookbook/new_project.rst

     ``README.study.rst``).
 This will have quick-start instructions intended to get you moving in terms of booting up the application, etc.

-* In Bitbucket, for convenience's sake, you should set the "Main branch" of your repository to be the default branch of your project (e.g., ``myproject/default``).
-You'll find this option in the "Repository details" section of the Bitbucket project admin section.
+* In GitHub, for convenience's sake, you should set the "Default branch" of your repository to be the master branch of your project (e.g., ``myproject/master``).
+You'll find this option in the "Branches" section of the GitHub project Settings section.